15 amazing days of outback adventures from Adelaide to Darwin!

 Day 7 - Uluru – Kings Canyon

 If you’re an early bird (or even if you’re not), we highly recommend an optional pre-dawn call to glimpse the Uluru Field of Light – a blanket of 50,000 glowing bulbs (own expense).
 What a way to start the day.
 There are so many record-breaking rock attractions in this part of the country that you may not have heard of Attila (Mt.
 Conner) before – but once you’ve glimpsed the table-like formation, you certainly won’t forget it.
-Stretch your legs again at Kings Creek Station, the largest exporter of wild camels in Australia.
+Stretch your legs again on another outback experience at Kings Creek Station, the largest exporter of wild camels in Australia.
 Guess what meat stars in the burgers for lunch?
 All your senses will be activated on the Kings Canyon rim walk, 440-million years in the making and forged through layers of sandstone and hard shale creating soaring domes and plateaus that plummet to an oasis of natural rock pools.

 Day 8 - Kings Canyon – Alice Springs